 - How will I know if my application was successful?

 - The awardee(s) will be notified immediately following the committee's meeting, which is likely to take place at the end of March or at the beginning of April.
-All Helmholtz Prize applicants should have received written notification by around mid-April.
+All Helmholtz Prize applicants should have received written notification by around mid-April 2024.

 - Is the awarding ceremony open to the general public?
 How will it proceed?

-- The Helmholtz Prize will be awarded on 12 May 2022 at the Physikzentrum Bad Honnef as part of the international WE Heraeus Seminar titled “High-precision measurements and the search for a New Physics”.
-The WE Heraeus Seminar offers a diverse and scientifically outstanding program of lectures.
+- The Helmholtz Prize will be awarded on 28 August 2024 in Hamburg as part of the XXVI IMEKO World Congress.
 Lectures given by the awardees on the scientific results of their outstanding work are an important component of the awarding ceremony.

-In the hour when the prize is to be awarded (normally in the late afternoon), a lecture will be given in which the awardee(s), among others, will present their work.
-This section of the programme is also open to the general public.
+In the hour when the prize is to be awarded (normally in the late afternoon), a lecture will be given in which the awardee(s), among others, will present their work in front of the expected 700 confernence participants.

-- My work is not related to the subject of the Helmholtz Symposium.
+- My work is not related to IMEKO or the IMEKO World Congress.
 Should I apply anyway?

-- The subject of the symposium is not related in any way to the expert committee’s selection process, nor does it influence this process in any way.
-If the Helmholtz Prize has the same subject as the Helmholtz Symposium, this can only have been a matter of pure coincidence.
+- IMEKO is not related in any way to the expert committee’s selection process, nor does it influence this process in any way.
+If the Helmholtz Prize is in any way thematically linked to IMEKO, this can only have been a matter of pure coincidence.